techwithmohamed/CKA-Certified-Kubernetes-Administrator/README.md

 ```

 These features make it easier to manage resources dynamically and debug issues on the fly without downtime.

 ## 2. Workloads & Scheduling (15%)

-This domain evaluates your knowledge in defining and managing application workloads and controlling how they are deployed and scheduled in a Kubernetes cluster.
-You should be confident with rolling updates, autoscaling, resource limits, health probes, and scheduling constraints.
+This domain evaluates your proficiency in defining and managing application workloads, along with controlling their deployment and scheduling within a Kubernetes cluster.
+Key areas include rolling updates, autoscaling, resource limits, health probes, and scheduling constraints.

 ---

-### ✅ Understand Application Deployments and Perform Rolling Updates and Rollbacks
+### Understand Application Deployments and Perform Rolling Updates and Rollbacks

 **Deployment**: A controller that ensures the desired number of Pods are running.
 It supports rolling updates (gradual replacement of Pods) and rollbacks (return to the last known good state).